-1. Provide a hierarchy of intersections to include arterial, arterial-collector, collector, collector-local and local following UFC 3-201-01 and its industry references.

-2. Passive systems such as traffic circles are preferred to active systems such as signalized intersections.
-Aggressively pursue passive systems to lower maintenance requirements and reduce energy use.
-3. Use a level of visual quality for an intersection equal to the quality found in the related streetscape, which corresponds to the adjacent Facility Group number.
+- 1. Provide a hierarchy of intersections to include arterial, arterial-collector, collector, collector-local and local following UFC 3-201-01 and its industry references. - 2.
+Passive systems such as traffic circles are preferred to active systems such as signalized intersections.
+Aggressively pursue passive systems to lower maintenance requirements and reduce energy use. - 3.
+Use a level of visual quality for an intersection equal to the quality found in the related streetscape, which corresponds to the adjacent Facility Group number.

 B02.2.1.
+Arterials

+○ Applicable Large graphics do not apply

+○ Applicable Small graphics do not apply

-Arterials Has large graphics to include (800px x 440px) Has small graphics to include (250px x 188px) 1.
-Develop arterial intersections consistently with the adjacent facility group designation.
+1. Develop arterial inters ections consistently with the adjacent facility group designation.

 B02.2.2.
+Arterial/Coll lector

+○ Applicable Large graphics do not apply

+○ Applicable Small graphics do not apply

-Arterial/Collector Has large graphics to include (800px x 440px) Has small graphics to include (250px x 188px) 1.
-Develop arterial/collector intersections consistently with the adjacent facility group designation.
+1. Develop arterial/collector intersections consistently with the adjacent facility group designation.

 B02.2.3.
+Collectors

+○ Applicable Large graphics do not apply

-Collectors ○ Applicable N/A Has large graphics to include (800px x 440px) Has small graphics to include (250px x 188px) 1.
-Develop collector intersections consistently with the adjacent facility group designation.
+○ Applicable Small graphics do not apply

+1. Develop collector inte rsections consistently with the adjacent facility group designation.

 B02.2.4.
+Special Intersections

-Special Intersections ○ Applicable N/A Has large graphics to include (800px x 440px)
+○ Applicable ● N/A Large graphics do not apply

+○ Applicable Small graphics do not apply

-1. Develop all special intersections consistently with those adjacent to Group 1 facilities.
+1. Develop all special into ersections consistently with those adjacent to Group 1 facilities.